Card Weaving with Plain Weave

 And guess what ?
 I can!

-I chose a simple pattern for my band so that I could focus on the experiment.
-If you are familiar with card or tablet weaving, then you will understand what I mean by a 4 forward, 4 back pattern.
-It has no twist build up, but because of the way that I have the loom set up, that actually would not have been a problem anyway.
+I chose a simple pattern for my band so I could focus on the experiment.
+If you’re familiar with card or tablet weaving, you’ll understand what I mean by a 4-forward, 4-back pattern.
+It doesn’t build up twist, but given the way I’ve set up the loom, that wouldn’t have been an issue anyway.

 For this project I used a 16″ Harp Forte with a Walnut finish.
 I also needed a Weavers Choice Heddle which I set up using only the 12 dent pieces, plus and additional 20 from a Set of Extra Dents.
 This gave me a total of 60 pieces.
 I placed 40 on the right side of the heddle, left a gap of a about 4″, and then set the other 20 dents on the left.

-I warped up my cards according to the pattern by tying the ends to the front dowel, bringing the yarn through the appropriate hole in the card and then through the gap and off the back of the loom.
-I tied each card group together and kept the completed cards on a stitch holder as I worked.
+I warped my cards according to the pattern by tying the ends to the front dowel, threading the yarn through the correct hole in each card, and then through the gap off the back of the loom.
+I tied each group of cards together and kept the completed cards on a stitch holder as I worked.

-Once I had them all on, I allowed them to hang off the back of the loom and used a water bottle as a weight.
-Do not attach the card threads along with the pain weave warp.
-Card weaving has significantly more take up than plan weave.
-This is also important when you plan your project.
-Be sure to allow more length to your card warp.
-I doubled mine which also gave me some to test the pattern on 1st.
+Once all the cards were on, I let them hang off the back of the loom and used a water bottle as a weight.
+Do not attach the card threads to the plain weave warp, as card weaving has significantly more take-up.
+This is important to keep in mind when planning your project—make sure to allow extra length for your card warp.
+I doubled mine, which also gave me some extra to test the pattern first..

-I wanted to be sure I was happy with the band pattern so I wove several inches and adjusted the gap in the heddles to fit the width of the band.
-To make the adjustment I loosened the bolts on the heddle just slightly and then retightened them for weaving. *Note: I should have pushed the cards through the gap before narrowing it.
-As is I had to squeeze them through.
+I wanted to make sure I was happy with the band pattern, so I wove several inches and adjusted the gap in the heddles to match the width of the band.
+To do this, I slightly loosened the bolts on the heddle, made the adjustment, and then retightened them for weaving. *Note: I should have pushed the cards through the gap before narrowing it; instead, I had to squeeze them through..

-Once I was satisfied with the band pattern, I warped the plain weave section around the band as if it wasn’t there.
+Once I was satisfied with the band pattern, I warped the plain weave section around the band as if it weren’t there.

 Make certain that the cards are locked in place with a stitch holder or a bit of yarn tied around them as you attach the warp.
 Otherwise you run the risk of them moving out of sequence.